minddust/jquery-pjaxr/README.md

 There is already an awesome plugin called [jquery-pjax](https://github.com/defunkt/jquery-pjax) on which this project is based.
 For not breaking existing frontends but to support the same port to the server this library is named **pjaxr** and accepts the same header **X-PJAX**.

-> There are still many testcases missing but the most signicant are setup. pr's are welcome.
+> There are still many testcases missing but the most signicant are setup.
+PR's are welcome.

 ## Installation